Sachima: Manchu

 Originally, in Manchu cuisine sachima is a sweet snack.
 It mainly consists of flour, butter, and rock sugar.
 It is now popular in mainland China among children and adults.

 Cantonese

 The Cantonese pastry version of sachima is slightly sweet.
 It is also made of essentially the same ingredients as the other varieties of sachima.
-It is often sprinkled with sesame seeds, raisins or dried coconut.
+However, it is often sprinkled with sesame seeds, raisins or dried coconut.
 The Cantonese variety of sachima ranges from chewy to crunchy in texture.
-Most overseas Chinatowns offer the Cantonese style of the pastry.
-It is commonly found in Hong Kong.

 Fujian

-Many of the Fujian distribution companies manufacture packaged versions of Sachima.
+Many of the Fujian distribution companies manufacture packaged versions of sachima.
 This version has sesame and is made of wheat flour, vegetable oil, egg, milk, granular sugar, and malt sugar.
 The taste is comparatively plain compared to the more sweetened Cantonese version.

 Mauritius

 In Mauritius, sachima is called "gâteau macaroni" (lit. "macaroni cake").
 It is a traditional Chinese cake sold and eaten by Sino-Mauritians.

 Myanmar (Burma)

 A similar dish called mayway mont (မရွေးမုန့်), consisting of puffed grains of early ripened glutinous rice congealed into a mass with jaggery syrup, is a popular traditional Burmese snack or mont.